-Actually, after years of mixing Almond Breeze into smoothies and splashing it atop my cereal, I realized that I had taken the actual flavor for granted.
+After years of mixing dairy-free Almond Breeze into smoothies and splashing it atop my cereal, I realized that I had taken the actual flavor for granted.
 While I knew this was somehow my favorite milk alternative, I had no idea how to describe the actual taste.
 In fact, I had never simply sampled the milk all by its lonesome.